DRM, or Digital Rights Management, is a way of locking an ebook to work only on a particular device or to limit its use.

 DRM'd ebooks locked to a particular device, such as a Kindle, can't be moved to a different make of device if you decide to switch.
 You can't read ebooks you bought from Amazon on a Kobo or Nook, and you can't gift them to a friend.

 Adobe runs another type of DRM, and most DRM'd books outside of Amazon use this.
 Without an Adobe ID - for which you hand over your personal details - you can only read most DRM'd ebooks on the first device you download them to.

 In effect, you never really own books locked with DRM - you only licence them.

-There are a number of online bookshops that sell DRM-free e-books.
-You can find more information here:
+There are a number of online bookshops that sell DRM-free ebooks.
+You can find many of them here: